 The candidates are required to fill up all columns in this form and no column can be left blank.
 If there is no information about any of the items, remarks such as ‘NIL’ or ‘Not Applicable’ or ‘Not Known’ has to be indicated in those columns.
 If a candidate fails to fill the blanks, the nomination paper is liable to be rejected by the Returning Officer at the time of scrutiny of nomination papers.

 For more details on form-26 and the details to be filled in that form, go through this detailed story.

 Then what is the B-Form?

 In the relevant nomination form, candidates indicate if they are put up by a political party or contesting the election as an independent.

 Those candidates, who indicate that they are put up by a political party, are required to submit two other forms in addition to the forms above, to prove that they are indeed put up by a political party.

-A candidate will be considered an independent and will not be allotted the reserved symbol of the party unless his name is indicated in the B-Form.
-Hence a lot of importance is given to the B-Form and it is often given at the last minute to avoid rebels etc.
+A candidate will be considered an independent and will not be allotted the reserved symbol of the party unless his name is mentioned in the B-Form.
+Hence a lot of importance is attached to the B-Form and it is often given at the last minute to avoid rebels etc.

 For instance, in the B-Form of Janasena president & Telugu actor Pawan Kalyan, no substitute is named.